North Dakota man denies helping kill pregnant woman

 FARGO, N.D. – A man on trial in the death of a North Dakota woman whose baby was cut from her womb denied any role in her death, testifying Thursday that when he walked into his apartment and heard a baby cry, he thought his girlfriend had given birth.

 William Hoehn, 33, disputed testimony from his now ex-girlfriend, Brooke Crews, that he took any part in the August 2017 slaying of Savanna Greywind, 22.
-Crews pleaded guilty to murder earlier this year and is serving life in prison.
+Crews is serving life in prison after pleading guilty to murder.

 Hoehn is charged with conspiracy to commit murder.
 He has admitted he helped to cover up the crime but denied knowing anything about Crews' plans to kill Greywind.

-Hoehn looked frequently at the jury as he described arriving home that day and hearing a baby.
+Hoehn looked frequently at the jury during his testimony as he described arriving home that day and hearing a baby.

 "It wasn't a wail, it wasn't like a cry or nothing," he said.
 "It was a distinct baby sound.
 I remember feeling elated and I thought, 'Oh my god, she had the baby when I was at work.' "